albinjon/ChatApp/README.md

 # Chat App By Albin

-This application is built from the foundation of a (https://github.com/trpc/examples-minimal-react/tree/main)[minimal react-app example], the core technologies being TRPC, socket.io, prisma and react.
+This application is built from the foundation of a [minimal TRPC example repo](https://github.com/trpc/examples-minimal-react/tree/main), the core technologies being TRPC, socket.io, prisma and react.

 ## Setting up